readium/readium-css/docs/CSS07-variables.md

 }
 ```

-That could be useful for theming for instance, by setting default values as fallback then declaring custom properties using JavaScript.
+That could be useful for theming for instance, by setting default values as fallbacks then declaring custom properties using JavaScript.

 Although browsers have been optimized to deal with CSS variables, please note performance might suffer in some browsers if you have a lot of variables with a fallback.